Immersive learning through virtual reality for civil engineering education

 France, D., Powell, V., Mauchline, A. L., Welsh, K., Park, J., Whalley, W. B., & Rewhorn, S. (2016).
 Ability of students to recognize the relationship between using mobile apps for learning during fieldwork and the development of graduate attributes.
 Journal of Geography in Higher Education, 40(2), 182–192. https://doi.org/10.1080/03098265.2016.1154931

 González, M. A., Santos, B. S. N., Vargas, A. R., Martín-Gutiérrez, J., & Orihuela, A. R. (2013).
-Virtual worlds. opportunities and challenges in the 21st century.
+Virtual worlds: Opportunities and challenges in the 21st century.
 Procedia Computer Science, 25, 330–337. https://doi.org/10.1016/j.procs.2013.11.039

 Innocenti, E. D., Geronazzo, M., Vescovi, D., Nordahl, R., Serafin, S., Ludovico, L. A., & Avanzini, F. (2019).
 Mobile virtual reality for musical genre learning in primary education.
 Computers & Education, 139, 102–117. https://doi.org/10.1016/j.compedu.2019.04.010

 Makransky, G., & Lilleholt, L. (2018).
-A structural equation modelling investigation of the emotional value of immersive virtual reality in education.
+A structural equation modeling investigation of the emotional value of immersive virtual reality in education.
 Educational Technology Research and Development, 66(5), 1141–1164. https://doi.org/10.1007/s11423-018-9581-2

 Radianti, J., Majchrzak, T. A., Fromm, J., & Wohlgenannt, I. (2020).
 A systematic review of immersive virtual reality applications for higher education: Design elements, lessons learned, and research agenda.
 Computers & Education, 147, 103778. https://doi.org/10.1016/j.compedu.2019.103778